On this page we offer you the best kids boots on the market from Nike, adidas & Puma and rank the top 10 children’s shoes right now in 2024.

 The Elite and Pro Nike boots are made for older kids and not all colourways are available in Junior sizes, usually you’ll just find the ones worn by the biggest names on pitch make it to the Jr. models.
 Nike children boots are categorized into Younger Kids (10.5C-3Y) and Older Kids (3.5Y-7Y).
 If you are looking for cheap Nike boots, look out for the Academy and Club offerings where are sufficient for most young players.

 In 1995 Alan Hansen famously said, “you’ll never win anything with kids” when Manchester United lost their opening game of the season to Aston Villa.
-Youth team players including David Beckham, Gary Neville, Paul Scholes and Nicky Butt were introduced to the first team, Hansen was proved wrong as United went on to win the league and cup double that season.
+Youth team players including David Beckham, Gary Neville, Paul Scholes and Nicky Butt were introduced to the first team, Hansen was proven wrong as United went on to win the league and cup double that season.

 What are the differences between adult and child boots?